EraserDiT: Fast Video Inpainting with Diffusion Transformer Model: Methodology

 During the testing stage, to enhance usability and achieve more precise video descriptions, we propose implementing an automated prompt method to generate text prompts.
 This approach ensures a more efficient and accurate alignment between the video content and the descriptive text.
 Therefore, we adopt the VLM method for video understanding and obtain its prompt.

 The complete inference pipeline is illustrated in Figure \ref{fig:test_pipeline}.
-Initially, we employ \emph{MiniCPM-o}\footnote{https://github.com/OpenBMB/MiniCPM-o} \cite{yao2024minicpm} to detect objects present in the video $V_{test}$ and generate a scene description.
-Subsequently, the user selects the name of the object to be removed.
-Through an iterative dialogue process, we then produce a video description that excludes the specified object.
+First, the user selects a video sequence $V_{test}$ containing the object to be removed and marks the object with a bounding box in the first frame.
+Then, a vision-language model (VLM), such as Qwen2.5-VL~\cite{bai2025qwen2}, automatically generates a prompt describing the video as if the object were not present.
 In addition, based on the prompt provided by the user for the object to be removed, a mask sequence $M_{test}$ can be obtained.
 Therefore, the masked video sequence $V_{test}^{masked}$ is obtained by applying a pixel-wise multiplication of the video $V_{test}$ and the mask sequence $M_{test}$, that is $V_{test}^{masked} = V_{test} \ast M_{test}$.
 At this stage, we have gathered all the necessary input conditions.
 By feeding these inputs into the model, we perform inference to obtain the final completed video $V_{out}$ without the target object.

 To maintain consistency in the temporal domain, this paper proposes the Circular Position-Shift strategy for long sequences (as described in Figure~\ref{fig:test_circular} and Algorithm~\ref{alg:circular-position-shift}) that exceed the maximum training sequence length.
 In detail, we first pad the input sequence using the reflect mode.
 Next, we concatenate the beginning and the end to form a circular sequence.
 In a circular sequence, any selected subsequence is a physically coherent video segment.
 We set a cumulative shift offset, denoted as $\alpha_{\sigma}$, accumulating $\alpha$ at each timestep.
 This ensures that the model initiates the sliding window from different positions.
 Although using this strategy results in nearly double the inference cost, we employ the classifier-free guidance (CFG) distillation model to reduce the inference cost back to its original level.
 We distill the combined outputs of unconditional and conditional inputs into a single student model.
 Specifically, the student model is conditioned on a guidance scale and shares the same structures and hyperparameters as the teacher model.
 We initialize the student model with the same parameters as the teacher model and train it using a fixed guidance scale $3.0$.